foundations-fall-2016/session2/README.md

 * adding a clearing div - this entails adding an HTML element to the page and is discouraged

-For our current example let's use the second method.
+For our current example let's use the second FNE method.

-Try adding a float to the element that has collapsed (add the bold text).
+Try adding a float to the 'collapsed' element:

 ```css
 #nav {